ayaachi-jha/car_park_occupancy/README.md

 ec2-34-230-47-10.compute-1.amazonaws.com
 ```

 **Note:** I have completed the project on the old EMR cluster in which the Scala version got upgraded which broke the Spark Streaming jobs.
+Also, the HDFS data is still present for my tables so it can be queried fine.
+Therefore, the pipeline works without errors.

 **Special Note:** I found an experimental workaround for submitting the spark streaming jobs without any errors for the demo.